MAS332 Complex Analysis

 20 lectures, no tutorials

 One formal 2.5 hour written examination.
-Format: 4 questions from 5.
+All questions compulsory.

 1. Revision of complex numbers